JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 The VGG16 network classification is shown in figure `[transfer:fig:vggpredi] <#transfer:fig:vggpredi>`__.
-The network performs similar to the Waldeland CNN in figure `[transfer:fig:predi] <#transfer:fig:predi>`__, however some key differences will be pointed out.
+The network performs similar to the Waldeland convolutional neural network in figure `[transfer:fig:predi] <#transfer:fig:predi>`__, however some key differences will be pointed out.
 The separation of low coherency and the "else" region around :math:`t\approx400~\text{ms}` is less defined and,